hyperledger-archives/indy-sdk/doc/wallet-storage.md

 All encryption will be performed in libindy.
 It will simplify plugged wallets and warranty good security level for 3d party wallets implementations.

-Also proposals enhances our API to efficient and flexible search with paging support.
+Also proposals enhances our API for efficient and flexible search with paging support.

 ## Goals and ideas